 How many people can you carry on the inshore fishing charter?

-Since inshore fishing often requires a lot of casting, it is recommended that you keep your group size at a 3 passenger limit.
-Expectations can be made for groups with “non-fisherman”.
+Since inshore fishing often requires a lot of casting, it is recommended that you keep your group size at a 3 or 4 passengers for safety.
 When fishing from the 18ft flats boat, our capacity is limited to 2 passengers.
-If you have a group with 4 or more passengers, it is recommend that you opt for two boats which we can arrange for you.
+If you have a group with more than 4 passengers, it is recommend that you opt for two boats which we can arrange for you.

 Will I be able to take fish home?